George Josselyn: Family life

 Josselyn married Elizabeth Browne Bell, the daughter of Captain Scarlet Browne Bell, of the East India Company, who had died before she was born.

 Political career

-Josselyn was an Alderman of Ipswich from 1846-1878 and served as mayor of Ipswich three times in 1842-3, 1851-2 and 1859-60.
+Josselyn was an Alderman of Ipswich from 1846 to 1878 and served as mayor of Ipswich three times in 1842–3, 1851–2 and 1859–60.

 Business career

 George was a director of the Great Eastern Railway.